bigskysoftware/htmx/www/docs.md

 ### <a name="webpack">[webpack](#webpack)

-If you are using webpack, you have to do the following steps:
+If you are using webpack, please follow these steps:

 1. Install `htmx` via your favourite package manager (like npm or yarn)
 1. Add the import to your `index.js`